 Tuesday 9th January 2018

 It wasn’t the biggest of Tercera venues, but it was adequate and ideally located in the heart of the community.
-Three steps of open terrace stood behind the near goal and along one side, either side of the team benches; which were most impressive.
+Three steps of open terrace stood behind the near goal and along one side, either side of the most impressive team benches.
 I’d seen smaller stands on my travels.

 Two small covered stands occupied the opposite touchline, along with a clubhouse and changing rooms in the north west corner.
 The end bordered by Carrer de Santa Genoveva Torres was open flat standing.